otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-fragment.md

 </fragment>
 ```

-Here we are defining an action.
-Essentially saying that we want to navigate from the login screen to the home screen.
-We apply this action to the login button in `LoginFragment.kt`.
+Here we define an action, essentially saying that we want to navigate from the login screen to the home screen.
+We apply this to the login button in `LoginFragment.kt`.

-In your `build.gradle (Project)`, add the following above the `plugins` block:
+In your `build.gradle (Project: Travelling)`, add the following above the `plugins` block:

 ```md
 buildscript {